openattic/openattic/documentation/install_guides/post_installation.rst

 .. caution::

   The two configuration files mentioned above are used in Python as well as Bash.
-Therefore the files needs to be in a format which Bash can understand and thus it's not possible to have spaces before or after the equal signs!
+Therefore the files need to be in a format which Bash can understand and thus it's not possible to have spaces before or after the equal signs!

 This is an example for the directly configured Rados Gateway credentials::